AideenM12/Childs-Play-English-MS2/README.md

 * As a first time user I want to be able to be intuitvely aware of when I have made an error in order to aid my learning.

-* As a returning user I want to be able to repeat the proscribed learning material in order to boost familiarity with the new vocabulary and aid the learning process.
+* As a returning user I want to be able to repeat the prescribed learning material in order to boost familiarity with the new vocabulary and aid the learning process.

 * As a returning user I want to boost the learning process by encountering the same visual graphics in order to assist in the memorisation of the vocabulary.